eserlxl/LLMEngine/docs/CONFIGURATION.md

 const char* apiKey = std::getenv("QWEN_API_KEY");
 ```

-If an expected key is missing, ensure the environment variable is set before initializing the engine.
+If an expected key is missing, the environment variable must be set before initializing the engine.

 ## Provider Endpoints (defaults)